cloudmesh/classes/docs/source/python_intro.rst

 -------------------------

 The best installation of python is provided by python.og.
-However others claim to have simpler and integrated environments that allow you to install python in an even easier fashion.
+However others claim to have alternative environments that allow you to install python.
 This includes

 * `Canopy <https://store.enthought.com/downloads/#default>`_
 * `Anaconda <https://www.continuum.io/downloads>`_